 \section{Conclusion}

-This paper introduced the Knapsack Schema Linking Agent (KaSLA), a pioneering approach to overcoming schema linking challenges in text-to-SQL tasks.
-Based on knapsack optimization, KaSLA effectively prevent the missing of relevant elements and excess redundancy, thereby significantly enhancing SQL generation accuracy.
-Our introduction of an enhanced schema linking metric, sets a new standard for evaluating schema linking performance.
-KaSLA utilizes a hierarchical linking strategy, starting with optimal table linking and then proceeding to column linking within selected tables, effectively reducing the candidate search space.
-In each step, KaSLA employs a knapsack optimization strategy to link potentially relevant elements while considering a limited tolerance for potential redundancy.
-Extensive experiments on the Spider and BIRD benchmarks have demonstrated that KaSLA can significantly enhance the SQL generation performance of existing text-to-SQL models by substituting their current schema linking processes.
-These findings underscore KaSLA's potential to revolutionize schema linking and advance the broader capabilities of text-to-SQL systems, offering a robust solution that paves the way for more precise and efficient database interactions.
+This paper studies schema linking in text-to-SQL, focusing on linking relevant elements while avoiding missing and redundant ones.
+We propose Recall$^+$ and Precision$^+$ with a restricted missing-element indicator for better linking assessment.
+Furthermore, we introduce the Knapsack Schema Linking Approach (KaSLA), a method for overcoming schema linking challenges in text-to-SQL tasks.
+Based on knapsack optimization, KaSLA links relevant elements while preventing missing and redundant ones, significantly improving SQL generation accuracy.
+KaSLA uses a hierarchical strategy, first linking tables, then columns within selected tables to reduce search space.
+In each step, KaSLA applies knapsack optimization with limited redundancy tolerance.
+Experiments on Spider and BIRD benchmarks show KaSLA greatly enhances SQL generation by replacing existing schema linking.
+These results highlight KaSLA's potential to advance schema linking and text-to-SQL capabilities, offering a robust solution for more precise, efficient database interactions.